-- 1. Submit a completed graduate application for admission with payment of appropriate application fee - 2.
-Submit official transcripts showing graduation from an accredited nursing program. - 3.
-Licensure as a Registered Nurse. - 4.
-One year of clinical experience prior to clinical practicum. - 5.
-A GPA from the original program of 3.0 on a 4.0 scale. - 6.
-A statement of professional goals. - 7.
-Two letters of recommendation. - 8.
-Personal Interview.
+- Submit a completed graduate application for admission with payment of appropriate application fee - Submit official transcripts showing graduation from an accredited nursing program. - Licensure as a Registered Nurse. - One year of clinical experience prior to clinical practicum. - A GPA from the original program of 3.0 on a 4.0 scale. - A statement of professional goals. - Two letters of recommendation. - Personal Interview.

-POST-MASTER'S DEGREE CERTIFICATE PROGRAMS IN ADULT PSYCHIATRIC-MENTAL HEALTH NURSING, GERONTOLOGICAL NURSING, NURSING MANAGEMENT, OR NURSING EDUCATION
+POST GRADUATE DEGREE CERTIFICATE PROGRAMS IN ADULT-GERONTOLOGY CLINICAL NURSE SPECIALIST, PSYCHIATRIC MENTAL HEALTH CLINICAL NURSE SPECIALIST, NURSE EXECUTIVE, OR NURSING EDUCATION

-This program is designed for professional nurses who have earned a Master's Degree in Nursing and who seek further education in order to qualify as a Clinical Nurse Specialist in Gerontological Nursing, Adult Psychiatric-Mental Health Nursing, Nursing Management, or Nursing Education.
+This program is designed for professional nurses who have earned a Master's or Doctoral Degree in Nursing and seek further education in advanced nursing practice.
+Programs offered are the Adult-Gerontology Clinical Nurse Specialist, Adult Psychiatric Mental Health Clinical Nurse Specialist, Nurse Executive, and Nursing Education concentrations.
 No degree will be awarded.